 Term/Acronym Definition Affordable Housing Has a number of definitions covering social rented, affordable rented and intermediate housing which is provided to eligible households whose needs are not met by the market.
 Where rented, the rent must not be more than 80% of the local market rent.
-Ancient Woodland Woods that have developed naturally, not necessarily undisturbed by man, but have always had woodland cover.
+Ancient Woodland Land that has had continuous woodland cover since at least 1600AD.
 These woods are designated by Natural England.
 Area of Outstanding Natural Beauty (AONB) An area with statutory national landscape designation, the primary purpose of which is to conserve and enhance natural beauty.
 Together with National Parks, AONB represent the nation's finest landscapes.
 AONB are designated by the Natural England.
-Bath and North East Somerset Council (B&NES) Co Is the local authority under which Claverton resides Bristol Regional Environmental Records Centre (BRERC) Collects, manages, analyses and distributes wildlife and geological data for the former county of Avon area.
+Bath and North East Somerset Council (B&NES) Is the local authority under which Claverton resides.
+Bristol Regional Environmental Records Centre (BRERC) Collects, manages, analyses and distributes wildlife and geological data for the former county of Avon area.
 Campaign to protect Rural England (CPRE) Campaigns, works to protect, promote and enhance the countryside to make it a better place to live, work and enjoy, and to ensure the countryside is protected for now and future generations.
 Canal & River Trust (CRT) Is the charity which looks after and brings to life 2,000 miles of waterways, because it believes that life is better by water.
 Claverton Conservation Area Covers part of Claverton Parish, was granted conservation status in 1981 and with a further extension in 2007.
 Conservation Area Local authorities have the power to designate as conservation areas, any area of special architectural or historic interest.
 This means the planning authority has extra powers to control works and demolition of buildings to protect or improve the character or appearance of the area.
 Conservation Area Consent has been replaced by planning permission for relevant demolition in a conservation area.
 Core strategy A Development Plan Document setting out the spatial vision and strategic objectives of the planning framework for an area, having regard to the Community Strategy (see also DPDs).
-Cotswold Area of Outstanding Natural Beauty (CAONB) Is land protected by the Countryside and Rights of Way Act 2000 (CROW Act) It protects the land to conserve and enhance its natural beauty.
+Cotswold Area of Outstanding Natural Beauty (CAONB) Is land protected by the Countryside and Rights of Way Act 2000 (CROW Act).
+It protects the land to conserve and enhance its natural beauty.
 The CAONB was established in 1966.
 It covers 790 sq miles, stretching from Bath and Wiltshire in the south through Gloucestershire and Oxfordshire to Warwickshire and Worcestershire in the north.
 It also seeks to protect the CAONB from development outside the CAONB which would affect its setting.
+Department for Environment, Food and Rural Affairs (DEFRA) The government department responsible for environmental protection, food production and standards, agriculture, fisheries and rural communities.
+Development Plan A document setting out the local planning authority's policies and proposals for the development and use of land and buildings in the authority's area.
+This includes adopted Local Plans, neighbourhood plans and the London Plan, and is defined in section 38 of the Planning and Compulsory Purchase Act 2004.
+Development Plan Documents (DPDs) Development Plan Documents are prepared by local planning authorities and outline the key development goals of the local development framework.
+Development Plan Documents include the core strategy and, where needed, area action plans.
+There will also be an adopted proposals map which illustrates the spatial extent of policies that must be prepared and maintained to accompany all DPDs.
+All DPDs must be subject to rigorous procedures of community involvement, consultation and independent examination, and adopted after receipt of the inspector's binding report.
+Once adopted, development control decisions must be made in accordance with them unless material considerations indicate otherwise.
+DPDs form an essential part of the Local Development Framework.